justeattakeaway/pie/apps/pie-docs/src/components/text-input/overview/overview.md

 {% notification {
   type: "warning",
-  message: "This is the suggested pattern for development, this functionality, if required is handled by pillar engineers'" } %}
+  message: "This is the suggested pattern for development.
+The functionality can be handled by consumers if required."
+} %}

 #### Date